lordfj/Meme-Generator-Frontend/README.md

 # React-todo
-Meme Generator App (Pretty useless, but fun to build) React Fronted, Backend will be built with Laravel.
+Meme Generator App (Pretty useless, but fun to build) Frontend is built on React.
+Backend will be built with Laravel.

 The backend will scrape the web for memes related to the search term.